-Music and Psychoanalysis : The Function of Fantasy and Desire
+Music and Psychoanalysis: The Function of Fantasy and Desire

-1) Dylan Evans (citing Lacan) defines fantasy as that which “enables the subject to sustain his desire, and ‘that by which the subject sustains himself at the level of his vanishing desire.’”[1]
-Further on, he makes two important mutually reinforcing qualifications: 2a) “Fantasy is always ‘an image set to work in a signifying structure;’”[2] and 2b) “‘any attempt to reduce fantasy to the imagination [i.e imaginary order] …is a permanent misconception.’”[3]
-3) Moreover, by defining desire in the symbolic, he writes that “… whenever speech attempts to articulate desire, there is always a leftover, a surplus, which exceeds speech. […] Desire is not a relation to an object, but a relation to a lack”[4] 4) Finally, Slavoj Žižek’s connotes that “fantasy designates the subject’s ‘impossible’ relation to [the small other] ‘a’, to the object-cause of its desire. […] The role of fantasy [is] to give the coordinates of the subject’s desire: through fantasy, we learn how to desire”[5] Combining the above four points results thus in defining fantasy as the subject’s symbolic mechanism which designates the coordinates of his/her desire in relation to the "other" by means of sustaining himself at the level of his growing or vanishing desire.
+1) Lacan defines fantasy as that which “enables the subject to sustain his desire, and ‘that by which the subject sustains himself at the level of his vanishing desire."[1]
+Further on, he makes two important qualifications: 2a) “Fantasy is always ‘an image set to work in a signifying structure;"[2] and 2b) "any attempt to reduce fantasy to the imagination (i.e. the imaginary order) […] is a permanent misconception."[3]
+3) Moreover, by defining desire in the symbolic order he writes that “whenever speech attempts to articulate desire, there is always a leftover, a surplus, which exceeds speech. […] Desire is not a relation to an object, but a relation to a lack”[4] 4) Finally, Slavoj Žižek’s connotes that “fantasy designates the subject’s ‘impossible’ relation to [the small other] ‘a’, to the object-cause of its desire. […] The role of fantasy [is] to give the coordinates of the subject’s desire: through fantasy, we learn how to desire.”[5]

-By entering the symbolic order something imaginary is necessarily lost.
-Thus the subject, in the last instance, is impelled to fantasize as a way of coordinating and giving some stability to the anxiety of questioning what the other desires.
-In the “Mirror Stage,”Lacan identifies two intermediary steps where the subject “turns out fantasies that proceed from a fragmented image of the body to […] an ‘orthopedic’ form of its totality—and to the finally donned armor of an alienating identity that will mark his entire mental development.”[6]
-The importance of this tripartite distinction between the stages of fantasy is important in that it expands remarks 2a) and 2b) to include not only the final symbolic expression of fantasy, but also the in-betweenness of the imaginary and the symbolic.
-(Imaginary–>Symbolic also expressed as Innenwelt–>Umwelt).
-Acknowledgment of the proto-symbolic fantasies which the subject manufactures in this stage of psychic development, additionally allows one to understand the “surplus which exceeds speech” from definition 3) quite simply as (Δ Imaginary–>Symbolic).
+When entering the symbolic order, something from the imaginary order is inevitably lost.
+As a result, the subject is driven to fantasize as a way of coordinating and giving some stability to the anxiety of questioning what the "other" desires.
+In Lacan's Mirror Stage essay, he identifies two intermediary steps where the subject “turns out fantasies that proceed from a fragmented image of the body to […] an ‘orthopedic’ form of its totality—and to the finally donned armor of an alienating identity that will mark his entire mental development.”[6]
+This tripartite distinction between the stages of fantasy is significant as it expands upon remarks 2a) and 2b) to include not only the final symbolic expression of fantasy, but also the transitional space between the imaginary and the symbolic order (ImaginarySymbolic).
+Recognizing the proto-symbolic fantasies manufactured by the subject during this stage of psychic development helps us understand the “surplus which exceeds speech” from definition 3) simply as the movement from the imaginary to the symbolic (Δ ImaginarySymbolic).

 Fig.1 : Elementary cell from Lacan’s Graph of Desire, where (S–>S’ = signifying chain), (Δ–>$ = subject’s intentionality).